Ask a doctor about a prescription for DERATIN 5 mg LOZENGES

 Sorbitol

-This medicine contains 1000 mg of sorbitol per tablet.
+This medicine contains 1000 mg of sorbitol per lozenge.
 Sorbitol is a source of fructose.
-If your doctor has told you that you (or your child) have a condition where you cannot tolerate certain sugars, or you have been diagnosed with hereditary fructose intolerance (HFI), a rare genetic disease, in which the patient cannot break down fructose, consult your doctor (or your child) before taking this medicine.
+If your doctor has told you that you (or your child) have an intolerance to certain sugars, or you have been diagnosed with hereditary fructose intolerance (HFI), a rare genetic disorder in which the patient cannot break down fructose, consult your doctor before taking this medicine.

 .